Point- and contact-symmetry pseudogroups of dispersionless Nizhnik equation: Structure of Lie invariance algebra

 Each of them is essential when applying the algebraic method to construct the point-symmetry pseudogroup of the dispersionless Nizhnik equation~\eqref{eq:dN} in the sense that it is not the sum of other proper megaideals.
 Note that in contrast to the megaideals~$\mathfrak m_j$, $j=1,\dots,6$, the improper nonzero megaideal, which is the algebra~$\mathfrak g$ itself, is not essential in this sense since $\mathfrak g=\mathfrak m_1+\mathfrak m_2$.
 Among the constructed proper megaideals, only the megaideal~$\mathfrak m_6$ is finite-dimensional and, moreover, it is one-dimensional.
-Within the above elementary consideration, we cannot of course answer the question of whether the megaideals~$\mathfrak m_j$, $j=1,\dots,6$, exhaust the entire set of proper megaideals of the (infinite-dimensional) algebra~$\mathfrak g$.
+It is clear that within the above elementary consideration, we cannot answer the question of whether the megaideals~$\mathfrak m_j$, $j=1,\dots,6$, exhaust the entire set of proper megaideals of the (infinite-dimensional) algebra~$\mathfrak g$.

 Since $\mathfrak g_{\rm c}=\mathfrak g_{(1)}\simeq\mathfrak g$, all the above claims on the structure of the algebra~$\mathfrak g$ are also relevant for the algebra~$\mathfrak g_{\rm c}$ after reformulating them for the corresponding first prolongations, which are marked by the additional subscript ``(1)''.